keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 How do you become dietarily anemic?
 If the food(s) you’re consuming lack(s) iron, folic acid, and/or vitamin B12, mainly.
 You know what has all of those things?
 Animal protein.

 See a pattern?
 Typically the foods that are high in protein are high in iron.
 I’m not saying that meat-eaters don’t suffer from iron-deficiency anemia.
 Some people have a harder time absorbing iron than others.
-However, it’s far less likely to happen when eating an animal-protein diet simply because you’re getting more of it in animal protein.
+However, it’s far less likely to happen when eating an animal-protein diet simply because you’re exposing your body to more absorption opportunities.

 A recent study in the Journal of Nutrition & Food Sciences compared the overall health of vegetarian and non-vegetarian women.
 It found that vegetarian women had significantly lower BMIs than those that had animal-protein diets.
 “However, all vegetarian women had some degree of iron deficiency anemia—60% were mildly anemic, and 40% were moderately anemic.
 Non-vegetarians experienced far less iron-deficiency anemia, with 47% mildly anemic and only 7% moderately anemic.”[^31]

-The RDA for iron varies greatly depending on age group, hormonal changes, etc. However, to simplify, we’ll say the median dietary intake of iron is 16-18 mg/day for (adult) men, and 12 mg-day for (adult) women.[^32] The RDA for vegans ands vegetarians is 1.8 times higher.[^33]
+The RDA for iron varies greatly depending on age group, hormonal changes, etc. However, to simplify, we’ll say the median dietary intake of iron is 16-18 mg/day for (adult) men, and 12 mg/day for (adult) women.[^32] The RDA for vegans ands vegetarians is 1.8 times higher.[^33]

 Why is it so much higher?
 Well, dear reader, I’ll tell you.